-5. When you pay the full cost for a prescription because you don't have your plan membership card with you medical services or drugs the enrollment information they need right away, you may need to pay the full cost of the prescription yourself.
+5. When you pay the full cost for a prescription because you don't have your plan membership card with you the enrollment information they need right away, you may need to pay the full cost of the prescription yourself.